pubpub/sdk/docgen/doc-snippets/starting.md

 })
 ```

+Replace `https://demo.pubpub.org` with your community url, and replace `…` with your login email address and password, respectively.

-Ideally, after you are done, should should logout:
+Once your session is complete, you should logout:

 ```ts
 await pubpub.logout()